• Skip to primary navigation

 Ingredients

-3. Cubed Cheese adds a creamy and cheesy element to the salad.
-It provides richness and depth of flavor.
+• Cubed cheese adds richness and creaminess to every bite.
 Choose a cheese variety that you enjoy, such as Cheddar, Colby jack, or Mozzarella.
 (If desired, you can use shredded cheese instead.)

 Chopping Broccoli and Cauliflower for Salad